-Any pupils who were working below age related expectations were provided with extra support through a range of teaching strategies such as more intensive teaching, tutoring, peer-assisted learning, small group discussions, pre-teaching opportunities, booster classes or additional homework.

-Focused interventions for EYFS & Years 1-6 in Reading, Writing and Maths using two additional full time qualified teachers and teaching assistants supported children at phase and key stage.
+To support pupils who were working below age-related expectations, a range of teaching strategies were implemented, including more intensive teaching, tutoring, peer-assisted learning, small group discussions, pre-teaching opportunities, booster classes, and additional homework.
+These strategies were tailored to meet the specific needs of each student and were implemented across the Early Years Foundation Stage (EYFS) and Years 1-6 in the subjects of Reading, Writing, and Maths.
+Class teachers and teaching assistants dedicated focused time to provide support and interventions for children at their respective phases and key stages.

-Pupil Progress meetings along with dedicated time for teachers to plan and review 'closing the gap' actions using assessment tools helped to design bespoke interventions in order to close gaps.
-The children were supported by initially with pre-teaching, in class support and interventions.
+Pupil Progress meetings were held to discuss individual student progress, and dedicated time was allocated for teachers to plan and review "closing the gap" actions using assessment tools.
+This allowed for the design of bespoke interventions to address identified gaps in learning.
+Initially, support was provided through pre-teaching, in-class support, and targeted interventions.